London is Blue Dispatch #007

 That… caught me by surprise.

-It wasn’t exactly a “Last of Us” sized chomp, thankfully.
+It wasn’t exactly a “Last of Us” style chomp, thankfully.
 But for a moment I stood in utter disbelief.
 This incident happened just 4 days after she pulled out her phone diary and called the local police station, telling them that her sons were trying to lock her away and steal her house.
 They arrived on my doorstep in a patrol car, catching me completely off-guard.
 I invited them in, and apologized to them profusely while still in my pyjamas.

 My grandmother is 91.